 If you are staying in Los Angeles, using Uber or Lyft is probably the best way to get to the studio and save the parking fees.
 If you drive, there is a lot right across the street from the main entrance, but it does cost $15.
 This parking lot is what we used when we went.

-After heading across the street and checking in 15 minutes before our tour, we were ushered into a waiting room which had a bunch of clothing, props and movie clips from some of the famous films that were shot on the lot.
+After heading across the street and checking in 15 minutes before our tour, we were ushered into a waiting room that had a bunch of clothing, props, and movie clips from some of the famous films that were shot on the lot.

 When it was time for our tour to start, our guide met us and took us through a few rooms showing us more props and telling us about the history of the studio.
-One of the things I appreciated was that these tours were small with six people max so it was a much more personal experience which made the price more worth it.
+One of the things I appreciated was that these tours were small, with six people max, so it was a much more personal experience that made the price worth it.

 The first stop we made was at one of the sound studios where they shoot movie scenes, and it was cool to see what movies had been filmed here on the plaque outside.

-From there we went to the recreation of New York and Chicago city streets.
-Our guide showed us clips from many of the movies that had been filmed here as we walked around and checked it out.
+From there, we went to the recreation of the New York and Chicago city streets.
+Our guide showed us clips from many of the movies that had been filmed on the streets as we walked around.